shaniaki/f2dot/README.md

 ## Version history

+### f2dot-0.2.0
+ * Major modification in the management of settings
+ * Simpler, more robust 'Settings' class, unaware of user-defined parameters.
+ * Adding support for a new format means writing an xml parser and providing a `<mode>.conf` file in `src/config`.
+The config file contains both default values but also documentation and sanity check rules (as regex).
+ * parsers now access user-defined parameters as dictionary entries.

 ### f2dot-0.1.3
  * XPath lable extraction querries now support variables.
 Variable values are pre-fetched and replaced in the main querries.